AmanDhuriya-1/Face-Detection/README.md

 # Face-Detection
-A simple computer vision project using OpenCV to detect human faces in images or live webcam feed.
-It uses a Haar Cascade Classifier or DNN model to locate faces, draw rectangles around them, and display the output in real-time.
-Great for beginners to learn image processing and AI basics.
+This project detects human faces 👤 in images 📷 or live webcam 🎥 video using Python 🐍 and OpenCV 👁️.
+It loads a pre-trained Haar Cascade model to find faces, draws green rectangles 🟩 around them, and shows the result in real-time ⚡.
+Perfect for beginners to explore computer vision 🤖 and a great base for attendance systems, security apps, or photo effects.

+#  How to Use (Quick Guide)
+📷 Webcam Mode: Just run python face_detect.py and look at the camera.

+🖼️ Image Mode: Modify the code to read an image instead of webcam.

+⏹️ Quit: Press Q to stop.

+# 📦 Requirements
+🖥️ Software & Language

+Python 🐍 3.7+ (Recommended: Python 3.10)

+Any code editor (VS Code, PyCharm, Sublime Text, etc.) ✏️

+Terminal/Command Prompt access 💻

+# 📚 Python Libraries

+OpenCV (opencv-python) 👁️ - pip install opencv-python

+NumPy for image array handling  - pip install numpy